TomNisbet/nqsap/docs/_docs/build-04-alu.md

 operation selected on the ALU.
 This saves the need for 5 additional control lines from the microcode ROMs.
 It also makes the microcode for all ALU operations identical, so they can be generated programmatically in the Arduino code.
-Because the Mode and Select lines are wired to the Instruction Register, only the Carry-in signal is connected to the microcode ROMs.
+Because the Mode and Select lines are wired to the Instruction Register, only the Carry-in signal needs to be provided to control the selected ALU function.

 [![NQSAP ALU schematic)](../../assets/images/alu-schematic.png "ALU schematic"){:width="400px"}](../../assets/images/alu-schematic.png)